 “He talked about William Kavanaugh and his wife and their having a prenup.
 Then he said something about protecting me in case he turns into an asshole.”
 I feel the dread coursing through my body and threatening to take over.
 I’m not going to cry.
 I refuse to cry.
 “It doesn’t matter.
 I love him.
 I’ll sign anything he wants.”
 It still hurts though.
 She cocks her head at me.

 “You know, not many people know this, but Cary and I have a prenup.”
 My head snaps to her and I look at her like she’s a little green man from Mars.
 She nods and smirks.
 “We certainly do,” she reinforces.
 “Cary was considered to be from the ‘wrong side of the tracks,’” she continues.
 “He’s from a blue-collar family and I’m from a white-collar family.
-My father had no intention of letting his Bloomfield Hills debutante daughter marry the son of a General Motors factory worker from Detroit without an iron-clad prenup in place.
+My father had no intention of letting his Bloomfield Hills debutante daughter marry the son of a Ford factory worker from Detroit without an iron-clad prenup in place.
 I was completely against it.
 I fought him every step of the way, but Cary just said the same thing you did…’I love you and I’ll sign anything he wants.’”